Mindfulness And 4 Meditation Skills You Should Practice

 “What’s going on in your mind can make you happy or miserable, successful or broken, energetic or lifeless.
 In short, the quality of your mind determines the quality of your life.”

-After nearly 20 years of expatriation, I have no doubt that success is really a mindset and it depends on us and not our new environment to be happy and successful.
+After nearly 25 years of living abroad, I have no doubt that success is really a mindset and it depends on us and not our new environment to be happy and successful.

 I have opened up my blog to Giovanni to tell us more about meditation and 4 different techniques that we can use to “Think less, worry less, and be more”.

-Here is the Guest post by Giovanni Dienstmann – Writer.
+Here is a guest post by Giovanni Dienstmann – Writer.
 Meditation teacher.
-Coach on Live and Dare, based in Australia.
+Coach on Live and Dare, and based in Australia.

 Four Meditation Super Powers